formlio/forml/docs/workflow/topology.rst

 .. caution::
     Any input port can be subscribed to at most one upstream output port but any output port can be publishing to multiple subscribed input ports.
-Actor cannot be subscribed to itself.
+Actor cannot subscribe to itself.

 The key method of the ``flow.PubSub`` is the ``.subscribe()``:

 .. automethod:: forml.flow.PubSub.subscribe

-Now, with that connections between our nodes, the topology looks like this:
+Now, with that connections between our nodes, the topology looks shown:

 .. md-mermaid::